whatharshcodes/CollBeet-Assistant/README.md

         firebase functions:config:set envariables.server_url="<SERVER_URL>"

-  For example if your custom domain is `https://collbeet.test`, you need to **run** the following command:
+   **For example:** If your custom domain is `https://collbeet.test`, you need to **run** the following command:

          firebase functions:config:set envariables.server_url="https://collbeet.test"

-1. Run the following command in the terminal to deploy your webhook to Firebase.
+1. **Run** the following command in the terminal to deploy your webhook to Firebase.

         firebase deploy --project <PROJECT_ID>